 On December 29, 2010, Lufthansa Technik AG ("Lufthansa") filed a Statement of Claim in the Regional State Court of Mannheim, Germany.
 Lufthansa's claim asserts that our subsidiary, AES sold, marketed and brought into use in Germany a power supply system that infringes upon a German patent held by Lufthansa.
 The relief sought by Lufthansa includes requiring AES to stop selling and marketing the allegedly infringing power supply system, a recall of allegedly infringing products sold to commercial customers since November 26, 2003 and compensation for damages.
-The claim does not specify an estimate of damages and a damages claim will be made by Lufthansa only if it receives a favorable ruling on the determination of infringement.
+The claim does not specify an estimate of damages and a damages claim would be pursued by Lufthansa in separate court proceedings.

 On February 6, 2015, the Regional State Court of Mannheim, Germany rendered its decision that the patent was infringed.
 The judgment does not require AES to recall products that are already installed in aircraft or have been sold to other end users.
 On July 15, 2015, Lufthansa advised AES of their intention to enforce the accounting provisions of the decision, which required AES to provide certain financial information regarding sales of the infringing product to enable Lufthansa to make an estimate of requested damages.
 Additionally, if Lufthansa provides the required bank guarantee specified in the decision, the Company may be required to offer a recall of products that are in the distribution channels in Germany.
 No such bank guarantee has been issued to date.
-As of April 1, 2017, there are no products in the distribution channels in Germany.
+As of July 1, 2017, there are no products in the distribution channels in Germany.